roblanf/Q.GTDB/Q.GTDB/README.md

 common_2_3 <- length(intersect(order_2, order_3))
 ```

-They have ~120 IDs in common, respectively, so the majority (about 200) of the IDs are different between each pair.
-This is good.
+They have ~490 IDs in common, respectively, so about half (about 500) of the IDs are different between each pair.
+This is OK.

 Let's write out these lists for future usage...